Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 > Return $\mathbf{x}$

 ### Gradient descent
-Newton's method converges very quickly, it has quadratic convergence, but it is also quite unstable.
-If the initial value is too far from the minimum, the iteration can diverge, leaving us with no usable parameters.
-We do not always know a good initial value a priori, so we need a more stable method that can handle less optimal initial values.

-If you have ever had a linear algebra course, you probably know that the gradient of a function points in the direction of steepest ascent.
+The global Newton's method works well in most cases, but it has a major flaw; it does not work if the hessian is not positive-definite.
+To avoid this problem, we need a method that does not use the hessian, such as gradient descent.
+If you have ever had a vector calculus course, you probably know that the gradient of a function points in the direction of steepest ascent.
 Conversely, the negative of the gradient points in the direction of steepest descent.
 We can use this to find the minimum of a function; if we calculate the gradient at a point, we can follow the negative of the gradient to find a new point, which will have a lower function value.
-Repeat this enough times, and you will reach the minimum, an approach called gradient descent.
+Repeat this enough times, and you will reach the minimum.

 Gradient descent works using the sequence
-$$\mathbf{x}_{n+1} = \mathbf{x}_n - t\nabla f(\mathbf{x}_n).$$
+$$\mathbf{x}_{n+1} = \mathbf{x}_n - t\nabla f(\mathbf{x}_n),$$
-The value $t$ is the size of the step you take along the gradient at each point.
+where the value $t$ is the size of the step you take along the gradient at each point.
 This value is very important; if it is too small, the iteration will converge very slowly, but if it is too large, the iteration will diverge.

-You might notice that this is very similar to Newton's method.
-Indeed, another way of motivating gradient descent is to say we are approximating the inverse of the hessian with some scalar $t$.
+You might notice that this is very similar to Newton's method, and indeed, another way of motivating gradient descent is to say we are approximating the inverse of the hessian with some positive scalar $t$.

 ### Backtracking line search

 As mentioned, the step size $t$ in gradient descent is very important.
 It can be left as a constant value, but this often leads to slow convergence.
-Instead, you can find an optimal value at each iteration by finding some step size $t_n$ that minimizes $f(\mathbf{x}_n - t\nabla f(\mathbf{x}_n))$ with respect to $t$.
+Instead, you can find an optimal value at each iteration by finding the step size $t_n$ which minimizes $f(\mathbf{x}_n - t\nabla f(\mathbf{x}_n))$ with respect to $t$.
 This is called a line search as you are minimizing a linear cross-section instead of the full function.
 Finding the exact solution to the line search equation is both costly and often unnecessary, so many methods for quickly finding approximate solutions have been developed.
 One such method is called backtracking line search, which takes in an initial step size $t_0$ and two control parameters $\tau\in(0, 1)$ and $c\in(0, 1)$, and then performs the following steps:

 > Set $m = c||\nabla f(\mathbf{x})||^2$ and $t=t_0$.
 >